shopkick/flawless/README.md

 ========

 Flawless is a simple Python framework developed at shopkick for detecting bugs in a production environment.
-Flawless traps exceptions and then sends an email to the developer that last touched the line of code responsible for the exception.
+Flawless traps exceptions and then sends an email to the developer responsible for causing the exception.
 Flawless integrates with git and uses git-blame to determine which developer to email.

 Project website: [https://github.com/shopkick/flawless](https://github.com/shopkick/flawless)